codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 </table>

-# Section 2 : Tools setup for Zookeeper and Kafka
+# Section 2 : Admin Tools setup for Zookeeper and Kafka
 For setting up upcoming tools I am using a different server which has IP 192.168.109.130, and hostname as DevAndTools machine.
 Let's get started.
 ## 2.1 Zoo navigator setup